 Why mpox is a global health emergency — again

-With two versions of the deadly virus now circulating, cases are rapidly rising across Africa
+With several versions of the deadly virus now circulating, cases are rapidly rising across Africa

 For the second time, the World Health Organization has declared that mpox, formerly called monkeypox, is a global health emergency.

 In 2022, global spread of the virus, which causes rashes, fevers, muscle aches and other symptoms, led to the first emergency declaration (SN: 7/22/22).
-The virus is still causing a small number of cases around the world, including in the United States.
+That version of the virus, called clade II, is still causing a small number of cases around the world, including in the United States.

-Even as cases declined globally, they shot up in Congo.
+Even as clade II cases declined globally, infections with clade I mpox shot up in Congo.
 Nevertheless, the first mpox emergency ended in 2023.
-The sometimes deadly virus has now spread to previously unaffected countries in Africa and reported cases have surged beyond levels seen in 2022 or 2023.
+The sometimes deadly clade I virus has now spread to previously unaffected countries in Africa and reported cases have surged beyond levels seen in 2022 or 2023.
 Children have been particularly hard hit.

 On August 13, the Africa Centres for Disease Control and Prevention said that the ongoing mpox outbreak is a public health emergency of continental security, a first for the organization.
 On August 14, a WHO panel of experts found ample evidence that mpox is again a global emergency, said Dimie Ogoina, an infectious disease physician at the Niger Delta University Teaching Hospital in Okolobiri, Nigeria, and chair of the emergency committee.